 In his first season at Providence (2011-12), Leaman led the Friars to the Hockey East Semifinals for the first time since 2001.
 Providence defeated No. 2 seed UMass Lowell in a best-of-three quarterfinal series to become the first No. 7 seed to ever win a Hockey East Quarterfinal series.

-Prior to Providence, Leaman spent eight seasons as the head coach at Union College.
-Leaman's 2010-11 Union squad posted an impressive 26-10-4 overall record, including a 17-3-2 mark in the ECAC.
-The team captured the College's first Cleary Cup (ECAC regular season champion) and earned its first NCAA Division I Tournament berth.
+Leaman's final team at Union, the 2010-11 squad, posted an impressive 26-10-4 overall record, including a 17-3-2 mark in the ECAC.
+The team captured the College's first Cleary Cup (ECAC regular season champion) and earned its first NCAA Div.
+I Tournament berth.
 Union's season came to end when it was defeated by eventual national champion Minnesota-Duluth, 2-0, in the 2011 NCAA East Regional Semifinal.
 The Dutchmen went 14-1-1 in their final 16 regular season games to clinch the league title.
 Union had the top power play in the nation as it posted a 29.5 percent success rate.
 In addition, the team allowed just 2.10 goals per game, which ranked second in the nation.
-The Dutchmen also were ranked nationally for the entire season and were as high as fourth.
+The Dutchmen also were ranked nationally for the entire season and reached as high as fourth.
 For his efforts, Leaman received the 2011 Spencer Penrose Award as the Division I Men's Coach of the Year and he also was named ECAC Coach of the Year for the second straight season.

 In eight seasons at Union, Leaman's teams posted a 138-127-35 mark and Leaman became the first Union Head Coach to leave with a winning record (since the program moved to Div.
 I).
 His 138 wins are the most of any of the 14 head coaches in school history.
 Leaman guided Union to four consecutive winning seasons.
 In 2009-10, the team posted a 21-12-6 record, finished third place in the ECAC regular season and was the ECAC Tournament runner up.